14 Ways to Improve Employee Engagement and Motivation

 Think up more creative ways to reward staff.
 While gift cards are a popular choice, consider awarding points for ‘perfect attendance’ or ‘highest quarterly quality scores’ that agents can cash in for extra time off.

-Thanks to Nick Brook at Calabrio
+Contributed by: Nick Brook at Calabrio

 12. Look at Intrinsic Motivators